ekangogo/RPA-week-4-assignment/README..md

 # [ Week 4 ] Independent Project
-####The project is an excel automation challenge comrising of 2 challenges:
+####The project is an excel automation challenge comprising of 2 challenges:

 Challenge 1:
 Calculate the sum of the values from two columns in an Excel file in 3 ways.
 Create a workflow that adds the values on column A with values on column B and writes them in column C in different ways: